 Kalmbach Publishing publishes this monthly magazine.
 It was started in 1988 and still continuing today.
-Its target audience is the toy train enthusiast, and so it occasionally has S articles in it.
+Its target audience is the toy train enthusiast, covering mostly O-scale, but it occasionally has S articles in it.

 Kalmbach Publishing publishes this monthly magazine.
 It was first published in 1934.
 As a general magazine, Model Railroader will, occasionally, have an S-scale article in it.

 Model Railroad Hobbyist was started in 2009 as a free, digital magazine, covering all aspects of model railroading.
 In recent years they have added the Running Extra digital magazine that is not free, but also contains no advertising.
 There have been no S-scale articles published in this magazine, but their content is driven by what is submitted.